iann838/workery/docs/guides/helpers.md

 ## baseExceptionHandler(_, e)

-Base exception handler for apertum applications.
+Base exception handler for workery applications.
 Logs the error with `console.error` and returns an HTTP 500 Internal Server Error `Response`.